rinusser/CodeSnifferUtils/FEATURES.md

 These extend PEAR.Commenting.ClassComment and PEAR.Commenting.FileComment: they accept a configurable list of required docblock tags and can remove the @author tag's email requirement.

+Most of the issues found by these rules aren't automatically fixable by phpcbf.

 #### Required Tags Configuration

 You can either disable all required tags, e.g. for classes' docblocks: